 Lindsay received a Guggenheim Fellowship (2010) for “CARBON” - a hybrid process synthesizing photography and drawing.
 “CARBON” harnesses the language of high resolution scientific imaging to render ambiguous the micro and the vast, the organic and the digital, the real and the alien.
 CARBON is presented as photographs, and as large scale moving visuals which are altered through sensor feedback and modulation to create subtly responsive situations where the viewer becomes aware the art knows it is being watched.
 “CARBON IV” was shown at the LED LAB NYC (2014.)
 The CARBON monograph was published by Minor Matters Books (2016) with forwards by Lyle Rexer and Dr. Jill Tarter.

 Many new works coalesce within the FIELD STATION's modular architecture.
 Also in process are "Mining the Moon," and “the Sound of a Quantum Computer Thinking” from recordings made at NASA Ames Quantum Artificial Intelligence Lab.
 “Ecotone” envisions a mobile space in which to de-contextualise live sounds from OSA EARS so they are experienced as though in an off earth / post earth environment.
-"Recipes for the Mind" is a book of drawings and writing which is nearing completion, assuming the artist's clone proves viable.
-The "FIELD STATION" book is also in the works.
-Lindsay is also collaborating with Human Condition Labs to help develop their Artists in Research program.
+"Recipes for the Mind" is a book of drawings and writing which is near completion, assuming the artist's clone proves viable.
+The "FIELD STATION" book is also in progress.

 Recent lectures: "Anthropocentric?" for RISD's Department of Digital + Media, “Setting Out" at ApexArt and "Destination Unknown: Aliens, Art and Consensual Reality” at Rhodes House, for the 2014 class of Rhodes’ Scholars, and ‘Conversations on Media Culture and Practice’ at CalArts Center for Integrated Media.
 Lindsay has presented at Moogfest, the California Academy of Sciences, Stanford’s Department of Art and Art History, 100 Year Starship Symposium (DARPA), USC’s “Visions + Voices” performance series, Ear to the Earth, SwissNex, the American Museum of Natural History, Mountain Film, The School of Visual Arts, Pratt School of Art and Design, the Open Center NYC, IDEA CITY, and at The Hat Creek Observatory for SETI.